 Figure 17: Example of Qobs.txt .
-First column is used for the date of observation and must be continuous.
+First column is used for the date of observation.
 Then each column have the SUBID the data is given for as header.
-Missing values should be given as -9999 since 0 will be interpreted as no flow.
+Missing values should be given as -9999.

 Suggestions for quality assurance in discharge observations: